Do we really need more sleep than men?

 Why are women different?

 Hormonal changes.
-Whether they are more regular in life, such as menstruation or ovulation, or more punctual, such as pregnancy and menopause, they all alter the architecture of sleep and the length and quality of sleep cycles.
-In addition, while men's physical and mental recovery depends mainly on testosterone, women's is more impacted by hormones that are crucial in sleep cycles, namely insulin and growth hormone.
+Whether they are more regular in life, such as menstruation or ovulation, or more punctual, such as pregnancy and menopause, they all change sleep architecture and the duration and quality of sleep cycles.
+Furthermore, while men's physical and mental recovery depends mainly on testosterone, women's is more impacted by hormones crucial to sleep cycles, namely insulin and growth hormone.

 Continued lack of rest.
-Women tend to accumulate more functions and there are even studies that prove that female brain activity is higher, largely due to our lack of rest. multi-tasking.
-This means we don't switch off as easily at bedtime.
-Plus, if you've ever been a mom, you know that night wakings to take care of your kids drastically change your sleeping posture, even after they're grown.
+Women tend to accumulate more functions and there are even studies that prove that female brain activity is greater, largely due to our multi-tasking .
+This ends up not allowing us to switch off as easily at bedtime.
+Furthermore, if you have already been a mother, you know that waking up at night to take care of your children drastically changes our sleeping posture, even after they are grown.

-Increased tendency to suffer from insomnia.
+Greater tendency to suffer from insomnia.
 It is estimated that we are 40% more likely to suffer from insomnia than men.
-At puberty, for example, hormonal changes in the female body make them 3 times more likely to suffer from insomnia compared to boys of the same age.
+During puberty, for example, hormonal changes in the female body make them 3 times more susceptible to suffering from insomnia, compared to boys of the same age.

-How to prepare the body for better sleep?
+How to prepare the body to sleep better?

-In addition to end-of-day routines, a good night's sleep is prepared... from the moment you wake up!
+In addition to end-of-day routines, a good night's sleep is in preparation... from the moment we wake up!

-Natural light when you wake up.
-When we expose ourselves to sunlight when we wake up, we are giving our body a signal that it can sleep longer. decrease melatonin production (important for falling asleep) and increase cortisol production, responsible for giving us energy in the morning.
-If you can, get 10 minutes of sunshine when you wake up, at the window, on the balcony or even on a brisk walk.
+Natural light when waking up.
+When we expose ourselves to sunlight when we wake up, we are giving a signal to our body that it can reduce the production of melatonin (important for falling asleep) and increase the production of cortisol , responsible for giving us energy in the morning .
+If you can, get 10 minutes of sunlight when you wake up, in the window, on the balcony or even on a quick walk.

-Do not drink coffee from lunchtime onwards.
-Caffeine stimulates our body and can deregulate cortisol production, which will affect the quality and consistency of sleep.
+Do not drink coffee after lunch time.
+Caffeine stimulates our body and can disrupt the production of cortisol, which will affect the quality and consistency of sleep.
 Try to drink coffee only in the first part of the day (preferably 1h30 after waking up) and then opt for other drinks.
-If you really feel like you need something stimulating, opt for a matchaas its release of caffeine in the body is quite different.
+If you really feel like you need something stimulating, opt for matcha , as its release of caffeine in the body is very different.

-Support sleep through diet.
-It's no news that what we eat is essential for our overall health, so we can also choose some sleep-friendly foods rich in potassium, vitamin D, magnesium, melatonin and tryptophan.
-Almonds, walnuts, bananas, oily fish, cherries, eggs and yogurt are some of them.
+Support sleep through nutrition.
+It's not news that eating it is essential for our overall health and, therefore, we can also choose some foods that facilitate sleep, rich in potassium, Vitamin D, magnesium, melatonin and tryptophan.
+Almonds, walnuts, bananas, fatty fish, cherries, eggs and yogurt are some of them.

-Regulate the temperature of the room.
-Try to keep your bedroom between 15°C and 20°C. Bedrooms or bedding that are too warm will affect your body temperature, making it difficult to fall asleep (or causing you to wake up during the night).
-If you sleep in a very warm space, taking a cooler shower before bed can help (and if you use the Relax scrub is a bonus, as the lavender scent is highly relaxing).
+Regulate the room temperature.
+Try to keep the room between 15ºC and 20ºC.
+Rooms or bedding that are too hot will affect your body temperature, making it difficult to fall asleep (or waking you up during the night).
+If you sleep in a very hot space, taking a cooler shower before bed can help (and using the Relax scrub is a bonus, as the lavender scent is highly relaxing).

 Supplements with calming medicinal plants.
-Especially in the second half of the day, you can start to taking some supplements with medicinal plants and adaptogens that can calm the mind, reduce cortisol levels, improve mood and relax muscles.
-Change your afternoon coffee or end your day with a cup of Calma and take the Sleeping Drops at dinner time to prepare for a night's sleep.
+Especially in the second part of the day, you can start taking some supplements with medicinal plants and adaptogens capable of calming the mind, reducing cortisol levels, improving mood and relaxing muscles.
+Swap your afternoon coffee or end the day with a cup of Calma and take Gotas Dormir at dinner time, preparing for a night's sleep.